Vielhammer/stimulus_reflex_geo_selector_demo/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 3.0.0

-* System dependencies

-* Configuration
+* Rails version 6.1.1

-* Database creation

-* Database initialization

-* How to run the test suite
+* Make sure to run db:seed

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* **Please note**: I only built out the subregions for Africa and the countries for Central Africa.
+I like data as much as the next person, but this is strictly for demonstration purposes of how to connect to models so I stopped there.